jennguyen1/nhuyhoa/_posts/2015-10-21-OLS-Interpret-Coef.md

 m2 <- lm(Petal.Length ~ Species, data = iris)
 {% endhighlight %}

 Linear models with categorical variables are converted into dummy variables.
-Coefficients rely some information about the expected value of Y for that category.
+Coefficients rely some information about the expected value of $$Y$$ for that category.

-The intercept is interpreted as the expected value of Y for the baseline variable.
+The intercept is interpreted as the expected value of $$Y$$ for the baseline variable.

 {% highlight r %}